Mental Health Care Plan

 What is a Mental Health Care Plan?

-A Mental Health Care Plan (MHCP) is a referral from your GP that allows you to access Medicare rebates for sessions with a registered psychologist.
+A Mental Health Care Plan (MHCP) is a referral from your GP or Psychiatrist that allows you to access Medicare rebates for sessions with a registered psychologist.
 It’s part of the Australian Government’s Better Access initiative — designed to make mental health care more affordable and accessible.

 How It Works